Banff in September: Weather, Fall Tips & Things to Do

 For more moderate Kananaskis fall hikes, we recommend hikes that will get you some stunning views over the valleys.

-We’ve always loved hiking Yamnuska, but the best part of this hike in the fall can be experienced by hiking to Raven’s End.
+We’ve always loved hiking Mt.
+Yamnuska, but the best part of this hike in the fall can be experienced by hiking to Raven’s End.
 The hike through the aspen forest followed by the views over the valley are just breathtaking!

 Our son hiking to Raven’s End in Kananaskis.